Sheffield station: Services

-Sheffield Supertram stop
+South Yorkshire Supertram stop

-Sheffield Station tram stop has direct interchange with the railway station.
+The Sheffield Station tram stop has direct interchange with the railway station.
 It was built on top of a walled embankment that formerly carried Granville Street past the station, which was downgraded to a lineside public footpath when the embankment was repurposed to carry the Supertram line.
 The stop also serves the City Campus of Sheffield Hallam University and the Park Hill estate above the railway station.

-The stop opened on 22 August 1994, and originally had three platforms – two on the northbound (inbound to the city centre) track, to allow for terminating Purple Route services prior to their extension to Cathedral in the city centre – and was connected to platform 6 of the main station by a simple staircase.
+The stop opened on 22 August 1994 and originally had three platforms: two on the northbound track (inbound to the city centre), to allow for terminating Purple route services prior to their extension to Cathedral in the city centre; it was connected to platform 6 of the main station by a simple staircase.

 In line with the refurbishment of the rest of the station in the early 2000s, the tram stop was rebuilt in 2002 around 150 m to the south of the existing platforms.
-As well as two new platforms, a ticket hall was constructed at the end of the main station footbridge over the top of platform 8, providing a direct connection from the tram stop to the station footbridge and the rest of the mainline station.
+As well as two new platforms, a ticket hall was constructed at the end of the main station footbridge over the top of platform 8, providing a direct connection from the tram stop to the station footbridge and the rest of the main line station.

-The Blue route has a peak frequency of 5 trams per hour (every 12 minutes), and the Purple route runs hourly Monday−Saturday and every 30 minutes (peak frequency) on Sundays.
+The Blue route has a peak frequency of 5 trams per hour (every 12 minutes) and the Purple route runs hourly Monday−Saturday and every 30 minutes (peak frequency) on Sundays.